 Coachella's Rules and Guidelines

-Coachella’s rules and guidelines give it to you straight-up.
+Coachella’s FAQ gives it to you straight-up.
 They state: "Hey, since marijuana is legal now, that means I can use it at Coachella, right?
 Sorry, bro.
 Marijuana or marijuana products aren't allowed inside the Coachella Valley Music and Arts Festival.
 Even in 2018 and beyond.
 If that changes, we will update this answer."

-Even though California legalized recreational marijuana in 2016, Coachella has never allowed weed at the festival.
-Weed and Coachella seem like they’d go hand-in-hand, so this still comes as a shock to many who stay up to date on California cannabis politics.
-Even though it’s legal to possess cannabis in the state, Coachella explicitly doesn’t allow for cannabis inside the festival.
+Weed and Coachella seem like they’d go hand-in-hand, but even though it’s legal to possess cannabis in the state, Coachella explicitly doesn’t allow for cannabis inside the festival.

 Past Coachella-goers haven’t reported strict marijuana checks at the festival.
 Do with that information what you please; just don’t get cocky and light up right in front of festival security.

-If you’re attending Coachella this year and don’t want to risk sneaking in some bud, just light up elsewhere.
-Feel free to get high in neighboring Palm Springs, Cathedral City, or Desert Hot Springs (just don’t do it outside in public), then take a Lyft over in time for the concerts.
-Or, if Coachella sounds like too much of a hassle, save the money and spend the weekend at home, cuddled up with a joint, live-streaming the shows or checking your Instagram for a constant feed of festival photos.
+If you’re going to Coachella this year and don’t want to risk sneaking in some bud, just light up elsewhere.
+Or, if Coachella sounds like too much of a hassle, save the money and spend the weekend at home, getting high and entertaining yourself by checking your Instagram for a constant feed of festival photos.